ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   elevator from the Old Wolf of Farron bonfire.

-* **Perimeter:** The area from near the Farron Keep Perimeter bonfire, including the stony section and the path to the boss.
+* **Perimeter:** The area from near the Farron Keep Perimeter bonfire, including the stone building and the path to the boss.

 ### Catacombs of Carthus